 When my friend, Ilyse, and I arrived at the New York State Fair, there was no doubt where we wanted to go first, the rollercoaster.
 Moments later, as we climbed higher and higher up the narrow track, we could see across the entire fair, then we plummeted down, right and left.
 It was a wild ride and the perfect introduction to one of the biggest family parties in the Empire State.

 As the adrenaline subsided, we watched others whip, spin, swing, and tilt to their collective delight on the other rides around us.
 What a contrast to the calm, relaxing train ride to the fair!

-From Syracuse Station (SYR), we hopped on a Centro Bus.
-What a hassle-free way to go!
+The Amtrak stop at the New York State Fair (NYF) is a special one, only open during the Fair.
+We sure appreciated the convenience of this unique stop!
 The fair attracts over 1 million people in just 13 days, but without the hassle of driving and parking, the crowds comfortably filled the fairgrounds around us.

 As we got off the coaster, a concert was beginning at the Chevy Court Pavilion.
 The New York State Fair has hosted a number of big-name entertainers over the years, including Bon Jovi, Rod Stewart and Bruno Mars.
 The band, Jukin’ Bone, an early 1970s rock band from the Syracuse area, was into its second song by the time we found a seat.

 We listened to one set, then decided to find something to eat.
 Part of the fun of going to a fair is the fare.
 As we entered the Dairy Products Building, a girl handed us free chocolate milk.
 Then we saw it, an incredible sculpture made entirely out of butter under a temperature-controlled glass dome that slowly circled, round and round.

 We wanted to see the animals, too.
 The goats with their goofy expressions were especially endearing.
 We also watched sheep being shorn and a farmer milk a cow.